Regular procedure

 • Annul the decision and refer the case back to the CGRS for further investigation.[61]

 The CALL has no investigative powers of its own, meaning that it must decide based on the existing case file.
-Therefore, if it considers important information lacking, it has to annul the decision and send the case back to the CGRS for further investigation.
+Therefore, if it considers important information lacking, it must annul the decision and send the case back to the CGRS for further investigation.

 All procedures before the CALL are formalistic and essentially written, thereby making the intervention of a lawyer de facto necessary.
 All relevant elements have to be mentioned in the petition to the CALL.[62]
 Parties and their lawyers are then invited to an oral hearing, during which they can explain their arguments to the extent they were mentioned in the petition.[63]
 The CALL is also obliged to consider every new element brought forward by any of the parties with an additional written note before the end of the hearing.[64]
 Depending on how the CALL assesses the prospects of such new elements leading to the recognition or granting of international protection status, it can annul the decision and send it back to the CGRS for additional examination – unless the CGRS can submit a report about its additional examination to the CALL within 8 days – or leave the asylum seeker the opportunity to reply on the new element brought forward by the CGRS with a written note within 8 days.
 Failure to respond within that 8-day time is a presumption of agreeing with the CGRS on this point.